ensisoft/detonator/BUILDING.md

 <details><summary>How to run graphics tests</summary>

-*Any test rendering that differs from the expected gold image will stop the program for user input (press any key to continue) and will generate a *Delta_* and *Result_* images.
-The former will help visualize the pixels that were not the same between result and gold and the result will be actual rendering result.*

-For example to run all tests with MSAA4.
-(Use --help for more information)
+Run all tests with MSAA4.
+(Use --help for more information):

 ```
   $ cd detonator/graphics/test/dist